datduong/word2vec2compareGenes/README.md

 If you have a lot of GO terms that need to be compared, then the interface is not too useful for obvious reasons.
 In this case, you can modify the source code "compare2GOtermsInterface.py"; for example, you can use 2 for-loops when comparing many GO terms.

----- loading the trained word2vec model on Pubmed data in Python---- You can use
+---- loading the trained word2vec model on Pubmed data in Python ---- You can use
 ```
 import gensim
 model = gensim.models.Word2Vec.load("modelWord2Vec") # you need to download the modelWord2Vec data from the google drive.